Boost your Qi with Medicinal Qi Tonic Porridges

 The single herbs below are all excellent places to start when making medicinal soups or congees.
 You can add the herbs directly to the grain while cooking or make a decoction with the herb (as described above) and add just the tea to the grain during cooking.

-blog post boost your qi with qi tonic poridges jennifer raye 3
+blog post boost your qi with qi tonic poridges jennifer raye

 DANG SHEN – Codonopsis Root (Codonopsis Radix) – builds Qi and Blood and especially acts on the Lungs and Spleen Qi (digestive function).
 It has a mild sweet taste and a neutral thermal nature, so it won’t be too heating or cooling.

 DA ZAO – Chinese Date (Jujube Fructus) – tonifies Qi and blood and especially supports Spleen Qi and the digestive system.
-Very sweet and warm and often used in medicinal food recipes.
+Very sweet and warm, and often used in medicinal food recipes.
 It also calms the spirit.

 HUANG QI – Astragalus (Astragali Radix) – builds Qi and Yang, restores Spleen and Lung Qi if there is fatigue, loose stools, and lack of appetite.
 Also supports immunity and reduces edema.

-**These herbs are generally very safe for a general population, but as always, if you take any of these herbs and they don’t agree with you, stop taking them and check with your practitioner.
+**These herbs are generally very safe for the general population, but as always, if you take any of these herbs and they don’t agree with you, stop taking them and check with your practitioner.

 I hope you enjoy your Qi tonics!
 If you’d like to learn more about Chinese Medicine and using Chinese Medicine principles in your cooking you may enjoy my course Chinese Medicine Food Therapy.